Sam-programs/cmdline-hl.nvim/README.md

 You can alias builtin commands you can read [aliases.md](/aliases.md) for examples.

 ## Known issues
-Since this uses messages if something echos anything the command-line will disappear, But that's unlikely to happen while editing the command-line, I still made a function `disable_msgs` to disable messages in the command-line you can call it with `require('cmdline-hl').disable_msgs()` make sure to call it before your notification plugin loads if you have any.
+Since this uses messages if something echos anything the command-line will disappear, But that's unlikely to happen while editing the command-line.
+🔨 You can use the `disable_msgs` function to disable messages in the command-line you can call it with `require('cmdline-hl').disable_msgs()` make sure to call it before your notification plugin loads if you have any.

 ~~The Press-Enter prompt appears incorrectly when using multiptle commands e.g. `:ls<cr>:ls` you could fix it by pressing space once u see the prompt.~~
 🔨 got fixed by some sort of side effect? (this is why you should make good git commits)

-Errors in nested command-lines will still render the command-line, e.g. `:<C-r>=f<cr>` raises an error the plugin will keep rendering the cmdline until the user exits the command-line,
+~~Errors in nested command-lines will still render the command-line, e.g. `:<C-r>=f<cr>` raises an error the plugin will keep rendering the cmdline until the user exits the command-line, ~~
 When the Press-Enter bug happens this issue is fixed.
+🔨 read v:errmsg on every key press, and restore the command-line if there are errors.